 - The Authority has to review certain contractual arrangements to decide if they are in the nature of a lease and if so determine whether they are classified as Operational or Finance.
 These decisions are often based on judgements as to where the practical control of an asset lies. - For some time there has been a high degree of uncertainty about future levels of funding for Local Government.
 This has been compounded by the unknown economic impact of the Covid 19 pandemic.
 However, robust action is being taken by the Government and Bank of England and there is a presumption that local authorities, by their nature, remain going concerns.
 The Authority has therefore determined that this uncertainly is not yet sufficient to provide an indication that the assets of the authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - The Authority undertakes an annual assessment for indications of impairment of its assets.
 This assessment is performed by specialist staff with reference to external advice. - An exercise is performed to assess whether capital spend restores or enhances an asset.
 A further judgement is then made as to whether there is a consequent requirement to derecognise any existing value of any component of the asset. - The Authority's pension liability is based on valuations performed by the scheme's actuaries.
 Valuations reflect historical data and projections of future liabilities and returns on assets.
-In the council's view the actuarial valuation used in these statements is robust, satisfying the requirement to use a professional assessment of the most up-to-date data. - Alliance Environmental Services Ltd (AES) is a company created between High Peak Borough Council, Staffordshire Moorlands District Council and Ansa Environmental Services Ltd (Ansa), a wholly owned subsidiary of Cheshire East Council.
-Phase 1 of the transfer of services commenced on 7th August 2017 to deliver High Peak Borough Council Waste services.
-Phase 2 commenced on 1st July 2018 to deliver waste services to Staffordshire Moorlands District Council (SMDC) and fleet management services to the Alliance as a whole; and phase 3 commenced on 1 April 2020 to deliver street cleansing and grounds maintenance services to the Alliance.

-This collaboration has been determined to be a Joint Operation and is therefore consolidated in to HPBC and SMDC's single entity financial statements, i.e. there is no requirement for separate group accounts.
+In the council's view the actuarial valuation used in these statements is robust, satisfying the requirement to use a professional assessment of the most upto-date data. - Alliance Environmental Services Ltd (AES) is a company created between High Peak Borough Council, Staffordshire Moorlands District Council and Ansa Environmental Services Ltd (Ansa), a wholly owned subsidiary of Cheshire East Council.
+This collaboration has been determined to be a Joint Operation and is therefore consolidated in to HPBC's and SMDC's single entity financial statements, i.e. there is no requirement for separate group accounts.
 The relationship, details of this assessment and financial performance and results of the company are included in note 2e 'Interests in companies & other entities and joint arrangements'.